MikeDigitize/lazy/README.md

 const lazy = new CustomLazy('.lazy-image');
 lazy.images.filter(function(lazyImage) {
-  // get the images yet to be loaded return !lazyImage.loaded;
+  // get the images yet to be resolved return !lazyImage.resolved;
 }).forEach(function(lazyImage) {
   // test to see if the image meets the loading criteria, if it does fire the event lazy.fireLazyEvent(lazyImage.image);
-  // and update the image data to show the image has loaded lazyImage.loaded = true;
+  // and update the image data to show the image has resolved lazyImage.resolved = true;
 });
 ```